HCL-TECH-SOFTWARE/lib-grpc-server/README.md

-# gRPC Sample
+# gRPC Library and Sample
 [gRPC](https://grpc.io/) is a Remote Procedure Call (RPC) framework for building systems of distributed applications in heterogeneous environments.
-This sample shows how you can use it in applications created with [DevOps Model RealTime](https://www.hcl-software.com/devops-model-realtime).
+This repository contains a [model library](/grpc-server-lib) that allows you to use gRPC in applications created with [DevOps Model RealTime](https://www.hcl-software.com/devops-model-realtime).

-This sample contains a [gRPC server](/grpc-server) (implemented with Model RealTime) and a [gRPC client](/grpc-client) (implemented as a C++ command-line application).
+The repository also contains a sample [gRPC server](/grpc-server) (implemented with Model RealTime and using the model library) and [gRPC client](/grpc-client) (implemented as a C++ command-line application).

 ## Preparations
 1. Download, build and install gRPC

 Follow the steps in the [gRPC QuickStart guide](https://grpc.io/docs/languages/cpp/quickstart/) to install required build tools, clone the [gRPC GitHub repo](https://github.com/grpc/grpc), build gRPC from its source code and install the gRPC tools and libraries.
 Windows users can find more detailed instructions [here](https://github.com/grpc/grpc/blob/v1.61.0/BUILDING.md).

-**NOTE 1:** The sample is by default configured to be built with Visual Studio 17 (2022) using cmake for Win64 Debug.
+**NOTE 1:** The library and the sample are by default configured to be built with Visual Studio 17 (2022) using cmake for Win64 Debug.
+Transformation configurations for building with gcc 12 on Linux are also provided.
 If you want to use a different compiler, target platform or build configuration you must adjust arguments to cmake when building gRPC.
-You then also must update the TC in the server project and use an appropriate cmake generator for building the client accordingly.
+You then also must update the TCs (or create new TCs) and use an appropriate cmake generator for building the client accordingly.
 The further steps assume you have the correct build tools in the path (for Visual Studio this is best accomplished by using a Visual Studio command prompt).

-**NOTE 2:** If you go with the default build configuration you should also build the TargetRTS with the same settings.
+**NOTE 2:** Windows users that go with the default build configuration should also build the TargetRTS with the same settings.
 Follow [these steps](https://model-realtime.hcldoc.com/help/topic/com.ibm.xtools.rsarte.webdoc/Articles/Running%20and%20debugging/Debugging%20the%20RT%20services%20library.html?cp=23_2_13_1).
-In addition, set the `/MDd` flag in `LIBSETCCFLAGS` when you edit `libset.mk` before building it.
+In addition, set the `/MDd` flag in `LIBSETCCFLAGS` when editing `libset.mk` before building it (to use the debug version of C run-time library).
+The default build configuration for Linux uses the default TargetRTS and therefore builds without debug symbols.

 2. Add the location where you installed the gRPC tools to your PATH environment variable

 ## Build the client
 3. You need to build the client before the server since it contains the [.proto file](/grpc-client/proto/maze.proto) that describes the RPCs implemented by the server.
 This file is used both by the client and the server.

-    3.a.
+    a.
 Windows:
     ```
     ..grpc-client> mkdir build
     ..grpc-client> cd build